AkiraKane/System-Puzzle-Insight/README.md

 ### Issue1.
 Port Mapping

-when enabling client access to web server application from the internet, we usually map Docker container 80 to the host machine port 8080 (since we expose 8080 for localhost).
-By convention, we use `8080:80` which is `host port : container port` in docker-compose file
+when enabling client access to web server application from the internet, we usually map Docker container port 80 to the host machine port 8080 (since we expose 8080 to localhost).
+By convention, we use `8080:80` which is `<host port>:<container port>` in docker-compose file

 Also by running `docker ps -a` to list all the containers, running and otherwise.
 We spot something suspicious